 Benefit Description You pay Covered medications and supplies (cont.)
-High Option Special food product means a food product specially formulated to have less than one gram of protein per serving intended to be consumed under the direction of a physician.
+High Option Any non-covered drugs including contraceptives would require prior authorization.
+Nothing Reimbursement for over-the-counter contraceptives can be submitted by sending your receipts: Health Plan of Nevada, Inc. ATTN: Claims P O Box 15645 Las Vegas NV 89114-5645 Note: The "morning after pill" is considered a preventive service under contraceptives, with no cost to the member if prescribed by a physician and purchased at at a network pharmacy.
+The "morning after pill" should be addressed under the pharmacy benefit as an over-the-counter (OTC) emergency contraceptive drug.
+Compounds, when medically necessary and prior authorized by the Plan Tier 3 = \$55 per therapeutic supply; mail order = \$110 Special food products/enteral formulas Nothing • Special food product means a food product specially formulated to have less than one gram of protein per serving intended to be consumed under the direction of a physician.
 The term does not include food that is naturally low in protein.
-Nothing Not covered: All charges Drugs and supplies for cosmetic purposes Drugs to enhance athletic performance Nonprescription medications Anorexic agents Injectable and oral drugs to treat infertility • Drugs obtained at a non-Plan pharmacy, except for out-of-area emergencies • Drugs and medicine approved by the FDA for experimental or investigational use except when prescribed for the treatment of cance or chronic fatigue syndrome, or any drug that has been approved by the FDA for less than one (1) year unless prior authorized by HPN. r • Vitamin C nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them • General vitamins, except the following which require a prescription order or refill: prenatal vitamins, vitamins with fluoride, and single entity vitamins Medical Marijuana Prescription drugs as a replacement for a previously dispensed prescription drug that was lost, stolen, broken, or destroyed.
-Drugs or supplies available over-the-counter that do not require a prescription order or refill by federal or state law before being dispensed, unless HPN has designated the over-the-counter medication as eligible for coverage as if it were a prescription drug and it is obtained with a prescription order or refill from a physician.
-Prescription drugs that are available in over-the-counter form or comprised of components that are available in over-the-counter form or equivalent.
-Certain prescription drugs that HPN has determined are therapeutically equivalent to an over-the-counter drug.
-Any product for which the primary use is a source of nutrition, nutritional supplements, or dietary management of disease, even whe used for the treatment of illness or injury except for prescription drug products that are enteral formulas prescribed for the treatment of inherited metabolic diseases as defined by state law. • Compounded drugs that do not contain at least one ingredient that has been approved by the U.S. Food and Drug Administration (FDA) and requires a prescription order or refill.
-Compounded drugs that are available as a similar commercially available prescription drug.
-A prescription drug that contains an active ingredient(s) which is (are a modified version of and/or therapeutically equivalent to a covered drug may be excluded as determined by the Plan.
-Covered drugs that are not FDA approved for a specific diagnosis.
+Not covered: All charges • Drugs and supplies for cosmetic purposes • Drugs to enhance athletic performance Nonprescription medications Anorexic agents • Injectable and oral drugs to treat infertility • Drugs obtained at a non-Plan pharmacy, except for out-of-area emergencies • Drugs and medicine approved by the FDA for experimental or investigational use except when prescribed for the treatment of cancer or chronic fatigue syndrome, or any drug that has been approved by the FDA for less than one (1) year unless prior authorized by HPN. • Vitamin C nutrients and food supplements not listed as a covered benefit even if a physician prescribes or administers them • General vitamins, except the following which require a prescription order or refill: prenatal vitamins, vitamins with fluoride, and single entity vitamins • Medical Marijuana • Prescription drugs as a replacement for a previously dispensed prescription drug that was lost, stolen, broken, or destroyed.